 Croson requires that an "available" firm must be not only qualified but also willing to provide the required services.
-In this context, it can be difficult to determine whether a business is willing.
+79 In this context, it can be difficult to determine whether a business is willing.
 Courts have approved including businesses in the availability pool that may not be on the government's certification list.
-In Concrete Works II, Denver's availability analysis indicated that while most MBEs and WBEs had never participated in City contracts, "almost all firms contacted indicated that they were interested in [municipal work]."
-In Contractors Association of Eastern Pennsylvania, Inc., the Third Circuit explained, "[i]n the absence of some reason to believe otherwise, one can
+In Concrete Works II, Denver's availability analysis indicated that while most MBEs and WBEs had never participated in City contracts, "almost all firms contacted indicated that they were interested in [municipal work]."80 In Contractors Association of Eastern Pennsylvania, Inc., the Third Circuit explained, "[i]n the absence of some reason to believe otherwise, one can

-&lt;sup>80 Concrete Works II, 36 F.3d at 1529, quoting, Appellant's Appendix.
+80 Concrete Works II, 36 F.3d at 1529, quoting, Appellant's Appendix.

-&lt;sup>76 Croson, 488 U.S. at 501 (quoting Hazelwood School Dist. v.
-United States, 433 U.S. 299, 308, n.13 (1977)).
+76 Croson, 488 U.S. at 501 (quoting Hazelwood School Dist. v.
+United States, 433 U.S. 299, 308, n.13 normally assume that participants in a market with the ability to undertake gainful work will be 'willing' to undertake it."81 The court went on to note:

-&lt;sup>77 See Hazelwood School Dist., 433 U.S. at 308; Contractors Ass'n.
+See Hazelwood School Dist., 433 U.S. at 308; Contractors Ass'n.
 91 F.3D at 603.

-&lt;sup>78 W. H. Scott Constr.
+78 W. H. Scott Constr.
 Co. v.
 City of Jackson, 199 F.3d 206, 218 (5th Cir.1999).